csci104/site/syllabus/index.md

 ## Reading Assignments

 Readings from lecture notes and other sources form the base of your learning pyramid.
 These readings contain theoretical concepts, examples and usable code that will be very helpful for all the work in this course.
-The lecture notes and reference notes for video recordings will be provided and should be reviewed before group work during class meetings.
+We also recommend reviewing the lecture slides/notes after each lecture (or at the end of each week to see what you still remember, what doesn't make sense now that you have to do an exercise yourself, etc.)  This will help you retain the content, increase mastery, and prime you to ask quesitons in future lectures.

 ## Exams